The Lighthouse | Exploring science’s blind spots

 We believe that asking ourselves questions is a form of shedding light, expanding our awareness, our consciousness.
 Asking a question is a provocation to observe, to inquire, to test, and ultimately to learn and unlearn.
 In this spirit, we invite you to collectively contemplate our trajectory as a society, to reimagine ourselves through our relationship with place.

-In this Lighthouse gathering, leading figures in the neuroscience of spatial experience will invite us to explore science’s blind spots.
+Lighthouse events gather the CCD community to set a path of inquiry for the field of Conscious Design and the Conscious Cities Movement.
+In this event, leading figures in the neuroscience of spatial experience will invite us to explore science’s blind spots.
 What are the questions that aren’t being asked, and why?
 What do we stand to gain from exploring the lesser known, and how might we do it?

 Event length: 1 hour 30 minutes